mmukul/ansible/README.md

 This repository contains examples for building Ansible Playbooks,

+* Ansible basic example's

 * Provision VM with Vagrant using Ansible

-* Privision AWS Instances with Ansible

 Happy Ansible learning!